wayneandlayne/Bricktronics/software/Bricktronics/README.md

 Acknowledgements
 ================
 There were a lot of other libraries used in the creation of the Bricktronics library.
-Special thanks to Adafruit, William Grieman, jrraines, the leJOS team, LEGO team!
+Special thanks to Adafruit, William Grieman, jrraines, the leJOS team, and LEGO team!

 Adafruit MCP23017 Library
 =========================